To fund your EasyEquities USD account, you need US Dollars - plain and simple.

 1. I DON'T HAVE DOLLARS -

-A. EasyFX - In our perpetual quest to keep everything easy and inexpensive, the Innovative folk at EasyEquities have developed EasyFX an on-platform forex solution that enables you to convert available funds in your EasyEquities ZAR account to dollars in your EasyEquities USD account so you can invest in the US instruments available there.
+In our continuous quest to keep everything easy and inexpensive, the Innovative folk at EasyEquities have developed EasyFX an on-platform forex solution that enables you to convert available Rands in your EasyEquities ZAR account to dollars in your EasyEquities USD account so you can invest in the US instruments available there.

 The solution has a minimum fee of about a 1 / 5 (Yes - only one-fifth of the usual minimum fees bank forex solutions demand) and a two-day guaranteed exchange rate that gives clients the flexibility to determine if that rate will work in their favour - if not they can cancel it just before the close of the window.